12 Ways to increase remote employee engagement

 Getting positive feedback can feel both rewarding and validating.
 Positive feedback might sound like: “Great work on that project!
 I was so impressed with how you managed the whole thing.”
 Or, “You’ve been so attentive lately in our virtual meetings, it’s great to sense that engagement even through the technology barrier.”

-But it’s equally important to know how to respond to positive feedback to create a genuine two-way relationship with your employees.
+But it’s equally important to know how to respond to positive feedback to create a genuine relationship with your employees.

 For example: “Thank you so much for the kind email.
 It means a lot to know that my work was appreciated and that you see the impact.
 If possible, I’d love to get a better understanding from your perspective of which part of the projects you felt went well, and why.”